 Fictitious Port City in Madagascar

-In reality, Nathan’s actual journey in Uncharted 4 involves only four locations.
+In reality, Nathan’s journey in Uncharted 4 involves only four locations.
 New Orleans, Italy, Scotland, and Madagascar.
 The feeling one gets when playing, though, is that of a much longer and far more extensive trip.
 In my opinion, Naughty Dog generated this illusion by always having dramatic changes of scenery in between story arcs.

 One moment you’re in frosty Scotland, the next you are washing off mud in an African stream.
 After several explosive encounters in the Malagasy outback, you are dropped right in the heart of a bustling marketplace.
 All of a sudden, you are surrounded by the sights and sounds of everyday life.
 So many things on sale.
 So many people!
 The accompanying feeling is remarkably similar to that of a tourist stepping into an unfamiliar city for the first time.
 It makes you giddy.
 You might even feel a little panicky.

 And oh, the amount of things to see in this marketplace!
 Like a true video game tourist, I spent half an hour exploring every stall and corner, before I so very reluctantly continued with the main quest.

 “King’s Bay” City in Uncharted 4

 That Crazy Escape …

-Now, if you’ve played the game, or have read reviews about it, you’d know that the port city chapter also contains one of the most thrilling segment of the game.
-Without giving away what this segment is, let me just say that it’s incredible, unbelievable even, that Naughty Dog created an entire city just for this part.
+Now, if you’ve played the game, or have read reviews about it, you’d know that the port city chapter contains one of the most thrilling segments of Uncharted 4.
+Without giving away what this segment is, let me just say that it’s incredible, unbelievable even, that Naughty Dog created an entire city just for this segment.
 Mind you, I’m not talking about repetitive streets and run-of-the-mill houses haphazardly stringed together.
 There’s such a variety of architecture and terrain, you actually do feel you are r*****ing through an entire city when trapped in this segment.
-(Regrettably, with not enough time to gawk, might I add) Did Naughty Dog go to this extent because Uncharted 4 is meant to be Nathan’s swansong, and they wanted the series to end with a bang?
+(Regrettably, with not enough time to gawk, might I add) Did Naughty Dog go to this extent because Uncharted 4 is meant to be Nathan’s swansong?
+Did they wanted the series to end with a huge bang?
 My guess, absolutely.